Science-backed memory hacks

 Through understanding how the brain works, there’s no doubt that you’ll be mastering the scientific connections between learning and behaviour, but here’s a bonus: some modules like Educational Neuroscience and Learning Analytics will even give you insight into AI and neuroscience.
-These modules are also available as standalone courses that one can stack towards the NTU MiniMasters™ in Mind, Brain and Education.

 Since the MSL programme approaches learning practices with academic rigour, you can be sure that you’re on the right path towards a fulfilling career in teaching and training.
 You can apply for the inaugural January 2022 intake starting 10th May 2021 online – make sure to apply before 5th July 2021!